When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Results and Analysis

 \subsection{Constraining the SMBH Spin Parameter using SVLBI}

-Where dual-band receivers allow SFPR, a mm-submm image could be directly tied to the 22~GHz water masers, calibrating the BHS to the water maser-traced center of mass (COM) and enabling a spin constraint from their relative offset without \citep{Takahashi2004,Bronzwaer2020}.
-If SFPR is not available, a similar result can be achieved by observing both bands simultaneously and referencing them to the same calibrators.
-These calibrators are defined by the International Celestial Reference Frame (ICRF), which provides the standard coordinate system for the sky.
+Where dual-band receivers allow SFPR, a millimeter/submillimeter image could be directly tied to the 22~GHz water masers, registering the BHS image to the center of mass (COM) traced by water masers and enabling a spin constraint from their relative offset \citep{Takahashi2004,Bronzwaer2020}.
+If SFPR is not available, observing both bands simultaneously and referencing them to the same calibrators would still require cross-band astrometric registration.
+That registration may be affected by additional systematics, including frequency-dependent core shift in the common calibrator (see Section~\ref{sec:future}).
+Thus, the spin-offset experiment separates into formal 230~GHz centroiding and relative astrometry: the latter requires both locating the 22~GHz maser dynamical center and registering that point to the 230~GHz BHS image.

-In principle, this alignment would be far simpler if water maser emission were present at submm-mm frequencies near the continuum band, since submm water masers could be referenced directly to the submm-mm image without requiring cross-band calibration between 22 and 230~GHz.
-Such same-band detection would avoid the systematic errors introduced by cross-band calibration and would provide a more stable astrometric reference for measuring the BHS-water maser offset, thereby motivating searches for submm-mm water maser transitions.
+This alignment would be simpler if water maser emission were present at submm-mm frequencies near the continuum band, since submm water masers could be referenced directly to the submm-mm image without requiring cross-band calibration between 22 and 230~GHz.
+Such detection in the same band would avoid the systematic errors introduced by cross-band calibration, but it would not remove the requirement for sub-$\mu$as precision in the water maser dynamical center.
 Although many maser transitions are often not bright enough to probe extragalactic AGN, in certain cases they have been observed with luminosities exceeding those of the 22~GHz transition \citep{Gray2015}.
-For instance, 658~GHz water masers have been both modeled and detected in several asymptotic giant branch (AGB) stars, as well as in VY~CMa \citet{Menten1995}, where the luminosity of 658~GHz lines surpassed that of their 22~GHz counterparts \citep{Nesterenok2015}.
+For instance, 658~GHz water masers have been both modeled and detected in several asymptotic giant branch (AGB) stars, as well as in VY~CMa \citep{Menten1995}, where the luminosity of 658~GHz lines surpassed that of their 22~GHz counterparts \citep{Nesterenok2015}.
 183~GHz lines have been detected in NGC~1194, NGC~3079, NGC~4945, and Circinus, but not in NGC~1068 \citep{Pesce2023, Humphreys2005, Humphreys2016}.
 321~GHz lines have been detected in NGC~4945 and Circinus, but not in NGC~1068 \citep{Hagiwara2021, Pesce2016}.
 439~GHz emission has been detected in NGC~3079 \citep{Humphreys2005}.